iryna-qa/qa-portfolio/README.md

-Hello and thank you for your interest !

-My name is Iryna Goncharuk and I am a QA Tester.
+Hello, my name is Iryna Goncharuk and I am a QA Tester.

-This portfolio is created to show my skillset and my work style.
+This portfolio is created to show my skill set and my work style.

 Never standing still, I continue to learn and develop myself in the area of Quality Assurance.